Social bot: Instagram

 Instagram reached a billion active monthly users in June 2018, but of those 1 billion active users, it was estimated that up to 10% were being run by automated social bots.
 While malicious propaganda posting bots are still popular, many individual users use engagement bots to propel themselves to a false virality, making them seem more popular on the app.
 These engagement bots can like, watch, follow, and comment on the users' posts.

+Instagram automation

+On Instagram, the term automation is used for a range of practices, from legitimate automation via approved tools (such as publishing workflows for professional accounts) to prohibited automation that artificially manipulates engagement (e.g., automated liking, following, commenting, or mass interactions meant to simulate human activity).
+Instagram warns users against granting account access to third-party services that promise likes or followers, which are commonly associated with inauthentic engagement and account security risks.

+Meta’s policies define inauthentic engagement as the use of networks of inauthentic assets to generate substantial quantities of fake engagement designed to appear authentic, and treat such behavior as a policy violation across Meta platforms, including Instagram.

+Instagram also provides official APIs for professional accounts through the Instagram Platform (part of Meta for Developers), which enables programmatic access to certain account data and approved interactions, subject to platform rules and rate limits.
+Research on Instagram has also examined the presence of fake and automated accounts and their role in producing fake engagement, as well as methods for detecting such accounts.

 Around the same time, the platform achieved the 1 billion monthly user plateau.
 Facebook (Instagram and WhatsApp's parent company) planned to hire 10,000 to provide additional security to their platforms; this would include combatting the rising number of bots and malicious posts on the platforms.
 Due to increased security on the platform and the detection methods used by Instagram, some botting companies are reporting issues with their services because Instagram imposes interaction limit thresholds based on past and current app usage, and many payment and email platforms deny the companies access to their services, preventing potential clients from being able to purchase them.